Song of the Flies

-The experimental animated film, El Canto de las Moscas, translates the desolation caused by the violence of the Colombian armed conflict through the poetic voice of Maria Mercedes Carranza (1945-2003) and the audiovisual dialogue between 9 Colombian women.
-In 24 places that are visited during the course of a day, a map of terror is drawn where massacres took place in Colombia in the 1990s.
-Archival images, the artists’ personal memories and the use of loops and analog materials bring to life the landscapes ravaged by violence and build a polyphony of memory and mourning, a universal song of pain.
+In 24 chapters that span the day (morning, day, evening), a map of terror is drawn from 24 massacres that took place in Colombia in the 1990s.
+Archival images, the artists’ personal recollections, and the recurring use of loops bring to life the landscapes ravaged by violence, creating a polyphony of memory and grief, a universal song of pain.